tempire/MojoExample/README.md

 tested and reliable Mojo::Server::Daemon with IPv6, TLS, Bonjour, libev and hot deployment support that just works*.

+To easily deploy your own Mojolicious app to Heroku, check out the <a href="http://git.io/mojoheroku">deploy heroku command</a>.

 ## Locally

 To run the full app: